barisozmen/build-ai-startup-course/task_6_django_setup.md

 ## Notes
 - Django provides a robust framework for building web applications
-- This setup uses Gunicorn as the WSGI server and Nginx as a reverse proxy
 - For production, you should configure proper security settings and a domain name
 - Remember to replace 'your_droplet_ip' with your actual Droplet IP address in all configurations
 - The Django admin interface is accessible at `http://your_droplet_ip/admin/` after creating a superuser